Trinity Services LLC

 How far in advance should I book a mover?+

 Two to four weeks for routine moves.
-Six to eight weeks during hurricane season (June to November) and around tax-deadline season when park-to-land moves spike.
-Same-week service is sometimes possible with payment of an expedite fee.
+Six to eight weeks during hurricane season (June through November).
+Same-week service is sometimes possible with an expedite fee.

 Are deposits normal for mobile home movers in Florida?+